How to Claim Your Unemployment Benefits in Washington State

 If you receive WA state-federal unemployment benefits through the mail and you believe that your unemployment insurance check has been stolen or lost, you will need to contact the claims center.
 Please wait at least seven business days before you report your check as lost or stolen, and in the meantime, you will still need to file for weekly benefits.

-Registering for Work in Washington
+How to Register for Work in Washington

 If you plan to claim unemployment benefits in Washington, you will need to do the following on a weekly basis: